learn-co-curriculum/js-async-fetch-readme/README.md

 ## The Problem with Data

-Users of the web expect a high level of responsiveness and a _seamless_ experience.
+Web users expect a high level of responsiveness and a _seamless_ experience.